subnetspider/subnetspider.github.io/_posts/2025-01-22-building-a-fault-tolerant-reverse-proxy-with-freebsd.md

 ## Commands

+For commands that require root privileges I will use `doas`, you can also use `sudo` instead.

 ## Getting started

 To get started, you will need two FreeBSD hosts, which can be either physical hosts, virtual machines, or VNET jails.
 I assume that you have already set up two FreeBSD systems, created a non-root user, and set up an ssh login and sudo/doas for elevated privileges.
-For commands that require root privileges I will use `doas`, you can also use `sudo` instead.
+I also assume that you have already set up DNS hostnames for all your hosts and services.

 ### CARP